turpaultn/dcase20_task4/README.md

 **It is likely that you'll have download issues with the real recordings.
 At the end of the download, please send a mail with the TSV files created in the `missing_files` directory.** (in priority to Nicolas Turpault and Romain Serizel)

+However, if none of the audio files have been downloaded, it is probably due to an internet, proxy problem.

 See [Desed repo][desed] or [Desed_website][desed_website] for more info.